 Photodissociation (also called photolysis or photodecomposition) is a chemical reaction using the energy of an incoming photon to break a chemical bond, i.e., to dissociate two parts of the molecule.
 The higher the energy, the more likely the photon has the energy to carry out the dissociation, thus gamma rays, X-rays and ultraviolet rays can dissociate the largest number of compounds.

 A photodissociation region (or photon-dominated region or PDR) is an interstellar gas cloud in which there are sufficient ultraviolet photons to dissociate a significant number of molecules.
 Such regions occur in at the border between molecular clouds and HII regions, in the region where far ultraviolet can penetrate.

-Nuclear photodissociation is an unrelated nuclear reaction, essentially, fission triggered by a photon rather than by (for example) an incoming proton.
+Nuclear photodissociation is an unrelated nuclear reaction, essentially, fission triggered by a photon rather than by (for example) an incoming neutron.
 It can occur in some stellar processes and events.